 What is a prime number?

-A prime number (or a prime) is a natural number that is greater then 1 and that has no positive divisors other then the number 1 and itself.
-For example, 7 is prime, because 7 can only be divided by 1 and itself.
-The fundamental theorem of arithmetic establishes the central role of primes in number theory: any integer greater than 1 is either a prime itself or can be expressed as a product of primes that is unique up to ordering.
-Prime numbers are very popular in modern encryption methods.
-The higher a prime number is, the more secure the encryption is since the factorization takes a very long time.
+Prime numbers (or primes) are natural numbers greater than 1 and divisible only by themselves and by the number 1.
+For example, 5 is prime because it can only be divided by 1 and itself.
+Number theory is founded on the central role of primes, established by the fundamental theorem of arithmetic: A number greater than 1 is either a prime or can be expressed as a prime product that is unique.
+Modern cryptography uses prime numbers to encrypt data.
+The higher the prime number, the more secure the cryptography is since the factorization process takes so much time.